 Parents: Find lessons

-Across the county, Lancashire Music Service (LMS) is the largest provider of instrumental and vocal tuition.
-This is arranged through our teachers in your local school and at Music Centres.
+Lancashire Music Service (LMS) is the largest provider of instrumental and vocal tuition, taking place in schools, Music Centres and online

-All LMS teachers are quality assured, DBS cleared (previously CRB) and undertake regular training.
+All LMS teachers are quality assured, DBS cleared and undertake regular training.

 Instrumental and Vocal Tuition in school